 Pour the drills in your tray and shake until they line up beautifully.
 Then slightly pick several drills at the same time, gently press down the drills in a straight line on your canvas.

 If there’re some crooked drills, use your tweezers to lift them up and reposition.
 Remember don’t slide and push around your drills because it will completely pop off.

 There’s no Diamond Painting expert who can live without this item, or we can say that a painter can hardly become an expert without Light Pad.
 Yes, it’s one of the indispensable things for people with a sparkling mind like us!

-If you work on a 40×50 canvas or so on, you will see there a huge number of different symbols that will confuse you when you work in a low light condition.
-It seems impossible to diamond paint when you can not see the symbols or drills clearly, especially with the dark section.
+If you work on a 40×50 canvas or son on, you will see there a huge number of different symbols that will confuse you when you work in a low light condition.
+It’s hard to diamond paint when you can not see the symbols or drills clearly, especially with the dark section.
 It even brings you a tough experience while working in progress, and slow down your speed too.

 4. Use a Mesh Ruler